R\'edei permutations with the same cycle structure: Symmetries in

 By a similar argument one can also prove the following.

-\begin{proposition} Suppose $\alpha=\nu_2(q-\chi) >1$ and $(m,n) \in S_{\chi}^q$.
-Then $((q-\chi)/2-m, (q-\chi)/2-n) \in S_{\chi}^q$ if and only if $\gcd(m+1,2^{\alpha}) = \gcd(n+1, 2^{\alpha})$.
-In particular, if $\alpha = 2$, then $(m,n)\in S_{\chi}^q$ if and only if $((q-\chi)/2-m,(q-\chi)/2-n)\in S_{\chi}^q$. \end{proposition}
+\begin{proposition} Suppose $\alpha =\nu _{2}(q-\chi ) >1$ and $(m,n) \in S_{\chi }^{q}$.
+Then $((q-\chi )/2-m, (q-\chi )/2-n) \in S_{\chi }^{q}$ if and only if $\gcd (m+1,2^{\alpha }) = \gcd (n+1, 2^{\alpha })$.
+In particular, if $\alpha = 2$, then $(m,n)\in S_{\chi }^{q}$ if and only if $((q-\chi )/2-m,(q-\chi )/2-n)\in S_{\chi }^{q}$. \end{proposition}

 \begin{example} We now return to the case $q=49$ to illustrate the results in this section.
-All Rédei permutations over $\mathbb{P}^1\left(\mathbb F_{49}\right)$ are given in Table~\ref{tabela2ciclo}, sorted out based on their cycle structures.
-The pairs $(m,n) \in S_{\chi}^{49}$ for $\chi=-1$ and $\chi=1$ are shown in Figures~\ref{fig1partb} and \ref{fig1parta}, respectively.
-We only display $(m,n)$ with $1<m< n<q-\chi$, color-coded by their cycle structures, that is, each color identifies pairs whose coordinates yield R\'edei permutations with the same cycle structure.
-Clearly, points that belong to the same horizontal or vertical line have the same color.
+All R\'{e}dei permutations over $\mathbb{P}^{1}\left (\mathbb{F}_{49}\right )$ are given in {Table~\ref{tabela2ciclo}}, sorted out based on their cycle structures.
+The pairs $(m,n) \in S_{\chi }^{49}$ for $\chi =-1$ and $\chi =1$ are shown in {Figs.~\ref{fig1}a and \ref{fig1}b}, respectively.
+We only display $(m,n)$ with $1<m< n<q-\chi $, symbol-coded by their cycle structures, that is, each symbol identifies pairs whose coordinates yield R\'{e}dei permutations with the same cycle structure.
+Clearly, points that belong to the same horizontal or vertical line have the same symbol.